 The course will provide participants with the knowledge they require to understand general concepts of behavioural economics and to apply basic statistical tools to trial design, implementation and data analysis.
 The course will combine intuitive explanations with practical examples.
 It will involve basic mathematical and statistical concepts that will be explained as part of the course.
 The course is suitable for beginners and as a refresher for those with a basic statistics background.

-The workshop will cover seven main topics:
+The course will cover eight main topics: